-If you have the symptoms above, see your doctor.
+If you have any of the symptoms above, see your doctor.

 How is Lewy body disease diagnosed?

-They will also look at your blood pressure, heart rate, body temperature and sweating.
-They may do blood tests to rule out similar conditions.
-They may do brain scans, such as an MRI or CT scan, or a SPECT (single-photon emission computerised tomography) or PET (positron emission tomography) scan.
+The doctor may also look at blood pressure, heart rate, body temperature and sweating.
+They may do blood tests to rule out other conditions.

 How is Lewy body disease treated?

-- Alzheimer's disease medications to reduce hallucinations and behavioural problems
+- Alzheimer's disease medications — to reduce hallucinations and help with thinking and behavioural problems

-- changing their environment to help them function (for example, reducing clutter and noise)
+- changing a person’s immediate environment to help them function (for example, reducing clutter and noise)